MyMajesty/HTML-Training/readme.md

-#TRYING TO DO SOMETHING
+# TRYING TO DO SOMETHING

-Okay ler's see how it's working
+Okay let's see how it's working